Professor Martin Thoms

 Past supervision areas have included: Anthropogenic Fragmentation of River Networks, Connectivity and food webs in lowland rivers, The Ecohydrology of large wood, Modelling flow regime for extreme events, Environmental influences on anostracan zoogegoraphy, Using LiDAR to quanitify the physical complexity of floodplain landscapes, investigating the influences of scale and hydrology on such physical complexity, and its implications for ecosystem functioning, Floodplain vegetation landscape, The influence of habitat heterogeneity and hydrological connectivity on riverine foodweb structure, The Ecohydrology and restoration of an estuarine wetland.

-Professor Martin Thoms is an internationally recognized scientist in the field of riverine ecosystems specializing in fluvial geomorphology and freshwater ecology.
-His competency in the field of interdisciplinary river science has been recognized numerous times by Australian and International organizations/institutions.
+Professor Martin Thoms is an internationally recognised scientist in the field of riverine ecosystems specializing in fluvial geomorphology and freshwater ecology.
+His competency in the field of interdisciplinary river science has been recognised numerous times by Australian and International organisations/institutions.
 He has been won awards for his innovation in river science from the University of Canberra, the International Association of Hydrological Sciences and the Binghamton Geomorphology Group.

 Thoms, M.C., Heal, K, Bogh, E., Chambel, A., Smakhtin, V.,(eds) (2009).
 Ecohydrology of surface and groundwater dependant systems: Concepts, methods and recent developments.
 International Association of Hydrological Sciences Press.

 Thorp, J.H., Thoms, M.C., Delong, M.D., (2008).
 The Riverine Ecosystem Synthesis.
 San Diego, California, Elsevier.
 210pp.